 Professor Keith McNeil, Assistant Deputy Director General and Chief Clinical Information Officer, Queensland Health sits down with Ccentric Group to discuss a variety of issues for the Ccentric Group Leadership series.

 Professor Keith McNeil has had a long and varied career in healthcare both in Australia and the United Kingdom.
-Currently the Assistant Deputy Director General and Chief Clinical Information Officer for Queensland Health.
-Prior to this appointment he was the Chief Clinical Information Officer for the National Health Service (NHS) UK.
+Currently the Assistant Deputy Director-General and Chief Clinical Information Officer for Queensland Health.
+Prior to this appointment, he was the Chief Clinical Information Officer for the National Health Service (NHS) the UK.
 His first role in the UK was when he joined Cambridge University Hospitals NHS in 2012 as CEO.

 The interview also covers the following: